A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Missed Doses

 If you miss a dose of Paxil, it is generally recommended to take the missed dose as soon as you remember.
 However, if it is close to the time for your next scheduled dose, it is advisable to skip the missed dose and continue with your regular dosing schedule.
-Here are some additional considerations regarding missed doses of Paxil:
+Here are some additional considerations regarding missed doses:

 1. Timing: If you realize you missed a dose, take it as soon as possible.
 However, if it is already close to the time for your next scheduled dose, it is generally recommended to skip the missed dose and wait for the next scheduled dose.